 Mr. Doyle contacted the ACLU of Vermont, which filed an appeal on his behalf.
 The Department conceded that Mr. Doyle had the right to inspect the footage, but only after it had been heavily redacted.
 The Department stated that it would charge Mr. Doyle several hundred dollars for the redactions, including $220.50 in advance to begin work.
 Since government agencies are not permitted to charge for inspection of a public record, and since the redactions in this case are unecessary due to Mr. Doyle being a first-hand witness to the incidents recorded, this demand was a further violation of the Public Records Act.

 Mr. Doyle filed suit in Washington Superior Court seeking a court order requiring Burlington to make the video available without charge.
 In August, Judge Mary Miles Teachout denied Mr. Doyle’s claim, ruling that “[t]here is no overarching distinction in the PRA between seeking a copy of a record and seeking to inspect a record.”

 The decision was at odds with a 2011 decision by then-Washington Superior Court Judge Geoffrey Crawford, who wrote that “[t]he legislature was not conflating the concepts of’ ‘copy’ and ‘inspection’” in its 1996 Public Records Act amendments,” and that “the statute provides no authority for an agency to impose a charge for inspection of documents...The Act always has permitted the free inspection of public records.”

-The ACLU has appealed the case to the Vermont Supreme Court.
+The ACLU appealed the case to the Vermont Supreme Court.
 The court will hear oral arguments on April 17th, 2019.